 - As mentioned, you should select the right food according to a cat’s life stages.
-It should state that a particular brand is designed for kittens, adult, seniors, or for those that have allergies.
-It should be clearly stated on the front label.
+The label should clearly state on the front whether a particular brand is designed for kittens, adults, seniors, or for those that have allergies.

-- Another important thing is the ingredient list and it is stated by law that ingredients should be written in the decreasing order of weight in the product.
+- Another important thing to check is the ingredient list.
+It is stated by law that ingredients should be written in decreasing order of weight in the product.
 This includes the water content of the ingredient.
-If you check the first three ingredients and meat is the first on the list, then you know that it contains high in protein compared to others.
+If you check the first three ingredients and meat is the first on the list, then you know that it is high in protein compared to others.

-- You will also find a cat food that is labeled as dinner but it doesn’t mean that it’s a complete dinner for your cat.
-This is the 25% rule that the main ingredient should be at least 25% in the formulation.
-The terms “platter, entrée, nuggets, and formula” will probably contain only a quarter of the meat as present in the whole product.
+- There are also cat foods that are labeled as dinner, but that doesn’t mean that it’s a complete dinner for your cat.
+This food follows the 25% rule- that the main ingredient should be at least 25% of the mixture.
+The terms “platter, entrée, nuggets, and formula” will probably contain only a quarter of the meat present in the whole product.

-- Another important thing is the Guaranteed Analysis part.
-This is where you will find the amount of protein, fat, carbohydrates, fiber, vitamins, and minerals a pet food contains.
-It is declared as either on a per recommended portion size or “as is,” meaning the total amount present in the pack.
+- Another important thing to check is the Guaranteed Analysis.
+This is where you will find the total amount of protein, fat, carbohydrates, fiber, vitamins, and minerals a pet food contains.
+It is declared as either on a per recommended portion size or “as is,” which means the total amount present in the pack.

-- Do not compare directly the protein content of a dry food versus a wet food since the latter has high moisture content naturally.
+- Do not directly compare the protein content of dry food versus wet food, since the latter naturally has a high moisture content.
+This is also applicable if you’re comparing one wet food brand to another.
 Convert them both on a dry matter basis first before comparison.
-This is also applicable if you’re comparing one wet food brand to another.
-To convert to dry matter, divide the percent guarantee by the percentage of dry matter then multiplied by 100.
+To convert to dry matter, divide the percent guaranteed by the percentage of dry matter, then multiply by 100.

 - The term crude only refers to the test method used in evaluating a specific nutrient.

-- If you see a brand that’s labeled “Grain-free,” it doesn’t mean that it doesn’t have any more carbohydrates in it.
-A source of carbohydrate may also come from potatoes or other vegetables.
-Again, check the ingredient list and guaranteed analysis.
+- If you see a brand that’s labeled “Grain-free,” it doesn’t mean that it doesn’t have any other carbohydrates in it.
+A source of carbohydrates may also come from potatoes or other vegetables.
+Check the ingredient list and guaranteed analysis.

-These are just some common guidelines that you might notice while shopping for your cat food.
-You may be able to read more details about labeling in the pet food section of the US Food and Drug Administration.
+These are just some common guidelines that you may notice while shopping for your cat food.
+You can read more details about labeling in the pet food section of the US Food and Drug Administration.

 Your Cat’s Other Best Friend

-You should always be in consultation with a veterinarian if you will have a specific health or diet concerns for your cat.
-He/she should be able to help you with details and help you design a well-balanced diet for your pet in terms of its age, lifestyle, and overall condition.
-Communication with your veterinarian is very important.
+You should always consult a veterinarian if you have a specific health or diet concern for your cat.
+Your veterinarian should be able to help you with details and create a well-balanced diet for your pet in terms of its age, lifestyle, and overall condition.